 How MFA Works

-Multi-factor authentication (MFA) provides your password protected, online accounts at Fordham with an additional layer of security.
+Multi-factor authentication (MFA), also known as two-factor authentication (2FA), provides your password protected, online accounts at Fordham with an additional layer of security.
 Verifying your identity using MFA reduces the risk associated with unauthorized access to your accounts, should your passwords ever be compromised.
 Fordham's MFA service is provided by Duo Security, a trusted company used by many higher education institutions.

 All active online accounts (students, faculty, and staff) are required to enroll in MFA.
 You will be asked to enroll in MFA via an email sent from Duo Security or when you first encounter an MFA-enabled application through a browser.
-You are strongly urged to enroll multiple devices.
+You are strongly urged to enroll multiple phones and devices as a backup.
 If you need assistance with any aspect of MFA, please contact IT Customer Care.

 - To log into a Fordham system, enter your AccessIT ID and password, as usual.